cabforum/smime/SBR.md

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES

-The CA SHALL develop, implement, and enforce a Certificate Policy and/or Certification Practice Statement (CP and/or CPS) that describes in detail how the CA implements the latest version of these Requirements.
-The CA SHALL review and update its CP and/or CPS at least every 365 days, incrementing the version number and adding a dated changelog entry even if no other changes are made.

 ## 2.1 Repositories

 The CA SHALL make revocation information for Subordinate CA Certificates and Subscriber Certificates available in accordance with this Policy.